ottonello/CarND-Advanced-Lane-Lines/writeup_report.md

 ![alt text][image7]

 After this, a sliding window search is performed in the left and right halves of the image.
+This is done by progressively moving the windows towards the mean of the x-positions for all the non-zero pixel

 ![alt text][image8]